lewyche/Casino/README.md

 # Casino
-Casino game
-download and open in godot editor
+Download and run in godot editor to play.